JosueGauthier/Bot_Lilo/README.md

 # Bot_Lilo
-A simple bot to collect drops of water form Lilo search engine
+A simple bot to collect drops of water from Lilo search engine